Kapiainen/The-Subliming-Of-Isaac/README.md

 - Fixed bug that enabled references in cached scopes to be modifiable by the parser.
 - Fixed comment block implementation in the lexer.
 - Implemented implicit declaration of 'self' variable when declaring method with ':' operator.
+- Fixed bug that could cause the linter to crash.

 **Version 1.4.0 - 2017/01/20:**
 - Overhaul of the linter and context-sensitive completion systems.